 Animal registration renewals occur in June of each year.
 Dog owners are welcome to update their details at any time.
 Registration renewal can be paid online or by any of the methods mentioned on the renewal notice (by mail, over the counter etc.).

-To keep your details up-to-date please ensure you notify Council of the following changes by contacting us by no later than the first week in May each year:
+To keep your details up-to-date please ensure you notify us of the following changes by no later than the first week in May each year:

 The registration period runs from 1 July to 30 June each year.

 Use the form below to change registration details from one owner to another.

 All new dog registrations and dog registration renewals from 1 July 2016 will receive a green lifetime tag at the time of registration.
 The new lifetime tags are designed to be environmentally friendly and make the registration process easier for dog owners.
 Dog owners will still pay annual registration fees as normal each June, but won’t need to replace tags every year and will have the convenience of keeping the same tag number for the entire life of the dog.

 The new tag will replace current purple tags.

 The tag must be worn by the dog at all times.
 This tag will assist the return of your dog in the event that it becomes lost.
 If your dog’s lifetime tag is lost or damaged a replacement tag can be obtained at Council’s Customer Service Centre, at no charge.